softfish/opi/readme.md

 ## License

 As building from the Laravel framework, I will follow the it's open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).

+<div id="sandboxserver"></div>
+## Sandbox Server on Amazon EC2

+An Amazon EC2 is setup for sandbox testing.
+You can look around in here if you interested.
+Do tell me if you encouter any bugs or suggestion.

+Happy Coding!

+<a href="http://ec2-52-34-176-166.us-west-2.compute.amazonaws.com/opi/public/order/">Sandbox Server</a>